tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 remote data centers.
 This allows server operators to limit the exposure of keys in cases that they do not realize a compromise has occurred.
 The risk inherent in cross-organizational transactions makes it operationally infeasible to rely on an external CA for such short-lived credentials.
-In contrast to OCSP stapling, in which an operator could choose to talk to the CA frequently to obtain stapled responses, failure to fetch an OCSP stapled response results only in degraded performance, however failure to fetch a potentially large number of short lived certificates would result in the service not being available which creates greater operational risk.
+In OCSP stapling, if an operator chooses to talk frequently to the CA to obtain stapled responses, then failure to fetch an OCSP stapled response results only in degraded performance.
+On the other hand, failure to fetch a potentially large number of short lived certificates would result in the service not being available which creates greater operational risk.

 To remove these dependencies, this document proposes a limited delegation mechanism that allows a TLS server operator to issue its own credentials within